 Michailides cited a research paper from Iran that showed similar cold snap damage in 1998.

-- Pomegranate tree decline is a problem that dates back at least four years in California's Central Valley, where acreage has grown to 33,500 acres.
+He said still more research needs to be done on what is being called “tree decline,” a problem that dates back at least four years in the Central Valley, where acreage has grown to 33,500 acres.

 Black heart and cankers

 Apart from dieback, with research paid for by Paramount Farms, Michailides has studied diseases in pomegranates that include “black heart,” an infection from Altenaria fungi that turns the inside of fruit black while leaving the outside appearing normal.

 A single damaged fruit can contaminate others juiced with it, and if the fruit is sold fresh it’s obviously not received well even if it’s limited to a few pomegranates.